Executive Director – Mark Miller B.A. (Pol Sc) CIM

 Laura is MOPIA’s Executive Assistant and our front line specialist.
 With the stratospheric ozone layer depleted in all regions of the globe, it is crucial to know the impact of this environmental challenge.
 Increased ultra-violet radiation will negatively impact every living creature on earth.

 In Canada, over 76,000 new cases of skin cancer are predicted in 2011.
 Australia has the highest rate of skin cancer in the world, due to its proximity to the Antarctic ozone hole.

-Laura has many interests and knows that slapping on a hat and sunscreen are keys to a healthy lifestyle.
-She enjoys spending time at Hecla Island, hard core swimming, doing laundry and spending time with her cat and dog and searching for her long lost tortoise.
+Laura has many interests and knows that putting on a hat and sunscreen are keys to a healthy lifestyle.
+She enjoys spending time at Hecla Island, baking, doing laundry and spending time with her cat and dog and searching for her long lost tortoise.

 Contact Laura directly at: firstname.lastname@example.org

 Climate Change Analyst – Genoa deBruin

 Genoa is an integral part of MOPIAs team.
 She is currently studying Environmental Studies at the University of Winnipeg, Manitoba, Canada.
 She will be enhancing MOPIA’s innovative approach to the challenges of climate change as this is among the most significant and prominent issues for our stakeholders who are all users of substances harmful to the atmosphere.